TophatSynth/medic_backup/MD2001/Lecture Notes/Week 11/SWA Practice Questions.md

 1. Describe the normal appearance of an erythrocyte under the light microscope and how it would differ in patients suffering from anaemia due to severe iron deficiency (3 marks).
     - Normally erythrocytes have a red-coloured spherical shape with a lighter coloured centre due to its biconcave shape.
     - Anaemic erythrocytes would look smaller and have an irregular shape, as there is not enough haemoglobin in the cell.
     - **Normal erythrocytes will appear as small round cells with a red stain inside denoting the haemoglobin content.
 In severe anaemia, the lower amounts of haemoglobin present will often be in a ring around the edge of the cell, leaving a clear central area.
-These cells may also be slightly smaller than normal healthy erythrocytes.** #anki
+These cells may also be slightly smaller than normal healthy erythrocytes.**
 2. Describe the normal appearance of a neutrophil on a normal blood film, and how it would differ from a small lymphocyte (3 marks)
     - A neutrophil would have a darker coloured lobed nuclei inside.
     - A small lymphocyte conversely has